How to integrate Alchemy MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Alchemy to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Alchemy agent that can show all nfts owned by this wallet, get recent sales for a specific nft collection, check erc20 token balances for my address, fetch metadata for this token contract through natural language commands.
+By the end, you'll have a working Alchemy agent that can show all nfts owned by this wallet, get recent sales for a specific nft collection, check erc20 token balances for your address through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Alchemy account through Composio's Alchemy MCP server.